 This travel permit prohibits visitors are from leaving the airport’s international transit area.
 This travel document does not grant foreigners rights into the Bulgarian territory.

 Foreigners seeking to live and roam freely in Bulgaria for a short period are granted this travel permit.
 However, the purpose of short-stay varies.
-The reason for the visit may be for transit or for planned stay (which includes tourism, business, sporting events, and so on).
+The reason for the visit may be for transit or for a planned stay (which includes tourism, business, sporting events, and so on).

 Unlike the airport transit visa, the short-stay transit visa offers foreigners entry into Bulgarian territory for an overall duration of 90 days within 6 months as they transit through Bulgaria to another country.